Table of Contents

 The Top 10 Medicare Advantage Plans in Florida

-Several companies in Florida offer Medicare Advantage plans.
-As a result, Medicare-eligible seniors in the state have a wide range of options available to them for getting effective health coverage.
-In the table below, 10 of the most popular plans are shown with their associated price data.
-Because these companies offer multiple plans, their rates are shown as a range, rather than as a single average figure.
-In order to get the most useful information, we’ve added together all of the enrollment data available to develop participation numbers.
-The figures in this table are accurate as of April 2022, though more up-to-date information is available online from Medicare.gov.
+Several insurers in Florida offer Medicare Advantage Plans.
+As a result, Medicare-eligible seniors in the state have a wide range of options available to them for health coverage.
+The table shows 27 popular plans with their associated price data.
+Because these companies offer multiple options, rates are displayed as a range rather than an average figure.
+To present the most valuable information, we’ve added all enrollment data available to provide participation numbers.
+The figures in this table were accurate as of July 2023, and more up-to-date details are available online from Medicare.gov.

 Name